DigitalGeographyLab/some-lingscapes/README.md

 In step 1, your input data should be ___a pickled Pandas/GeoPandas DataFrame___ with matching column names from the scripts.

-___Compatibility issues___: Windows compatibility is an issue. _Skbio_ (a library for plots scripts) _doesn't_ work on Windows operating systems. _Pyfasttext_ and its dependencies (mainly _cysignals_) can be difficult to get to work on Windows operating systems.
+___Compatibility issues___: Windows compatibility is an issue. _skbio_ (a library for required for diversity indices) _does not_ work on Windows operating systems. _pyfasttext_ and its dependencies (mainly _cysignals_) can be difficult to get to work on Windows operating systems.

 ### About the dummy dataset

-The dummy dataset is strictly for script testing purposes.
-It is a pickled Pandas DataFrame, that contains generated user_ids, photo_ids, caption texts, timestamps and geometries.
-The caption texts were generated using a Keras RNN and fastText word embeddings from actual Instagram captions from Helsinki.
-The captions are monolingual and the languages in question are the 10 most frequently used languages in Instagram captions from Helsinki. _User_ids, photo_ids, timestamps_ and _geometries_ are all _randomly generated_ and thus statistical tests on and plotting made with the dummy dataset ___will___ reflect the randomness.
+The dummy dataset is intended strictly for testing the scripts.
+It is a pickled Pandas DataFrame, which contains dummy user_ids, photo_ids, caption texts, timestamps and geometries.
+The caption texts were generated using a recurrent neural network implemented in Keras using actual Instagram captions from the Helsinki area as training data.
+The captions are monolingual and the languages in question are the 10 most frequently used languages in Instagram captions from the Helsinki area. _User_ids, photo_ids, timestamps_ and _geometries_ are all _randomly generated_ and thus statistical tests on and plotting made with the dummy dataset ___will___ reflect the randomness.

 ## Reference